hxy9243/hxy9243.github.io/source/_posts/2021-08-22-cassandra-experience-and-gotchas.md

 It turns out that Cassandra needs to move the data consistently to the new node.
 And when one node is down and Cassandra cannot form a quorum for the data with one node missing, it'll be reluctant to hand the potentially broken data to the newcomer.

 Here's also an interesting [blog](https://medium.com/analytics-vidhya/replacing-a-dead-node-in-cassandra-and-surprises-4681287eeddf) about replacing Cassandra dead node and all the surprises along the way.
 The lesson is: managing Cassandra membership could be harder than you actually thought.
 So it might be a good idea to read the manual.

+In short, if you don't understand Cassandra, it'll give you surprises.

 # Dynamically Manipulating Tables Is Bad